ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

-   This document also assumes that within the transport network, the physical/optical connections supporting the Si-Sj OTN links (up to the OTU4 trail), are pre-provisioned using mechanisms which are outside the scope of this document and are not exposed at the MPIs to the MDSC.
+   This document also assumes that within the transport network, the physical/optical connections supporting the Si-Sj OTN links (up to the OTU4 trail), are pre-provisioned using mechanisms that are outside the scope of this document and are not exposed at the MPIs to the MDSC.